1. What is myrecyclopedia.ca?

 Hartland receives about 140,000 tonnes of municipal solid waste per year.

-The Capital Regional District has created these listings for residents and will keep them up to date as needed.
+The CRD has created these listings for residents and will keep them up to date as needed.
 You can be assured of the most current information on the best place to take all your stuff, from lawn mowers to plate glass.